 Flights to Chihuahua: You can fly in from a variety of Mexican cities (Mexico City, Monterrey, La Paz, Los Mochis, Guadalajara, Cancun, Tijuana) as well as U.S cities (Dallas/Fort Worth, Houston, Denver).

-Taxi downtown from the airport: the going rate should be 150 Pesos.
+Taxi downtown from the airport: the going rate should be 150 Pesos (in 2017).
 My taxi driver tried asking for 250.
 There’s no taxi meter so fix the price before you get in the cab.